 We generally inherit this shape, or arch, from our parents.
 If you ask your clients who have ingrown nails, you will find that the majority of them have one or both parents with ingrown nails.
 As the nail plate grows toward the free edge, that portion of plate in the groove will generally encounter a soft tissue wall at the end of the groove.
 If something is not done, the nail will continue to grow and cause pressure on the tissue, finally cutting into it.
 This produces a portal of entry for infection, and a classic ingrown nail disorder is produced.
 The nail wasn’t actually “grown in,” but is trying to “grow out” beyond the end of the toe.

-Injuries, tight shoes, and some diseases processes can affect the shape of the matrix bed or soft tissues around the nail and set up conditions that may cause a malformed nail plate, which can then produce an ingrown nail.
+Injuries, tight shoes, and some disease's processes can affect the shape of the matrix bed or soft tissues around the nail and set up conditions that may cause a malformed nail plate, which can then produce an ingrown nail.
 As we walk, the upward pressure exerted on the soft tissues at the end of the toes can force these tissues up against the nail edge, which can also produce an ingrown nail.
 Hammertoes and the deformed big toes associated with bunion afflictions can also cause ingrown nails because they put abnormal pressure on the soft tissues along the edges of the nail.

 Improper trimming of the nail margin may aggravate the ingrown nail disorder, but in my opinion, it doesn’t actually cause the nail to ingrow.
 In the true ingrown nail condition, the disorder is going to occur whether it is trimmed or not.
 If the patient or the nail technician, in trying to relieve the painful pressure, cuts soft tissue, an infection can develop.
 Is this an ingrown nail?
 No, it’s an infection caused by the cut in the soft tissue.
 If the nail is cut improperly and a “hook” is produced on the edge of the nail, the point of this hook will easily penetrate the soft tissue and the result is the classic infection of an ingrown nail.
 This hook is produced when the tip of the nail cutting instrument does not extend past the edge of the nail when the nail is cut.

 What can the nail professional do for those clients with ingrown nails?
 In many cases, proper nail trimming will prevent ingrown nails and keep the client comfortable and happy.
 How do you know a client needs only careful trimming?
 First, look closely at the nail and nail groove.
 There should be no infection present.
-The edge of the nail should not be so deep in the nail groove that is cannot be easily observed.
-You must be able to see what you are trimming, and you must the proper instruments to work with.
+The edge of the nail should not be so deep in the nail groove that it cannot be easily observed.
+You must be able to see what you are trimming, and you must have the proper instruments to work with.

 These so-called toenail clippers that are large versions of the fingernail clipper should never be used to cut toenails.
 They are not even shaped like toenails and in most instances, will cause cuts in the soft tissues around the nail or in the toe next to the nail that is being trimmed.
 They most certainly cannot be used to trim out the edge of a nail that has the potential to ingrow.
 Also, I have seen a nail cutting instrument at nail tradeshows that is advertised as a “podiatry toenail cutter” or nipper.
 I personally have never seen a podiatrist use this instrument.
 The cutting jaw basically has the same shape and design as the toenail clipper I advised you not to use.
 It cannot be used to properly trim out the edge of an ingrown nail.
 For toenail clipping, I recommend a nail clipper with slender pointing cutting jaws that can be easily placed under the edge of the nail.